IzzyMRob/Space_Vulture_CS276/README.md

 **Successes**:

 **Challenges**:
-- Getting the Inventory UI to display the Item Slots, for some reason every time after the first time I toggle it on or off it doesn't appear.
+- Getting the Inventory UI to display the Item Slots, it was removing the boxes each time I set it active/inactiv.
+- Getting the inventory boxes to populate with Item sprites was also difficult,
 - Creating my own assets.
-While I do love doing this part is greatly increases the effort I am putting in to the game.
+While I do love doing this part it greatly increases the effort I am putting in to the game.

 **Learning Outcomes**:
 - I feel a lot more confident in creating more complicated internal game systems now.
 Before I was keeping everything very simple, but the Items and Doors especially in this project forced me out of my comfort zone.